t-d-k/LibreCrypt/docs/technical_details__FreeOTFE_volumes_and_keyfiles.md

 <UL>

-  *  A DoxBox keyfile is nothing more than a CDB, the "volume details block" of which contains the encryption details used for securing the volume it relates to
+  *  A LibreCrypt container keyfile is nothing more than a CDB, the "volume details block" of which contains the encryption details used for securing the volume it relates to
   *  A volume may have one or more keyfiles, in which case they all share the same data stored within their respective "volume details block", but each one is encrypted with a different user password, salt, random padding, etc - making each keyfile unique.
   *  Keyfiles are encrypted with the same cypher/hash that the encrypted partition image they relate to is encrypted with.